JuliaDifferentialGames/.github/profile/README.md

 ### DifferentialGames.jl
 **Core library for differential game modeling and solution methods.**

 Key capabilities:
-- Continuous and discrete-time differential games
-- Zero-sum, general-sum, and cooperative formulations
-- Support for Multi-agent Reinforcement Learning (MARL) algorithms
-- Open-loop and feedback Nash equilibria
+- Provides a wide taxonomy of differential game types
 - Customizable dynamics, costs, and constraints
 - Interoperable with Julia’s scientific computing ecosystem
+- Support for Multi-agent Reinforcement Learning (MARL) algorithms

 This package serves as the foundation for multi-agent optimal control and game-theoretic analysis in Julia.